“One of the greatest wildlife adventures ever. And I have been all over the world. The staff

 Take a front-row seat to see and photograph the best of Alaskan wildlife

-6:30 to 9:00 am depending on weather and tides.
+Typically 7: AM.
 We will confirm your departure time.

 Downtown City Dock – Summer float (in front of the Stikine Inn) or other pre-arranged location.
 Let us know if you need transportation.

 2 people minimum, 6 maximum per vessel and guide – Call us for all other options.